statamic/docs/content/collections/knowledge-base/storing-entries-in-a-database.md

 }
 ```

-> If you wanted to have separate columns for each blueprint field, you could.
-But your repository would need to be set up to handle that.
-> You'd also need to write migrations to add columns whenever you add a field to your blueprints.
-The JSON column will work for our purposes
+If you want separate columns for each blueprint field, go for it.
+But you'll need to define all those fields in your repository and write migrations to add columns whenever you add a field to your blueprints.

-> and allow most people to just drop this driver into their site and get going.
+The "catch all" JSON field works well in most cases, and allows you to drop this driver into your site and be off and running with very little fiddling.

-The `id` and `origin_id` columns are strings, to make migrating from files easier.
-If they were incrementing integers, you'd need to update anywhere
+**Note:** The `id` and `origin_id` columns are strings to make migrating from files easier.
+If you want to use incrementing integers and aren't starting on a fresh, empty project, you'll need to update all the IDs in your content to use integers (out of the scope of this article).
+They might be found in relationship field values, collections' mount values, structures, and so on.

-the IDs are referenced.
-Relationship field values, collections' mount values, structures, etc. This is fairly uncommon, so the [Eloquent model](#the-model)
-would need a little tweak to handle it.
+Using strings as IDs is fairly uncommon in Laravel Land, so we'll need to tweak the [Eloquent model](#the-model) to handle it.

 ## The Repository